Malawi-China-UNDP Cooperation on Disaster Risk Management

-The project is being designed so that cooperation among Malawi, UNDP and China can provide support to livelihoods and resilience-building initiatives at community level, and help achieve the nation’s long-term development goal.
-UNDP Malawi’s role will be to work with the Malawi Government and local Chinese counterparts to develop the project proposal, oversee the project implementation, and monitor and evaluate the project.
+The project is designed so that cooperation among Malawi, UNDP and China can provide support to livelihoods and resilience-building initiatives at community level, and help achieve the nation’s long-term development goal.
+UNDP Malawi’s are working with the Malawi Government and local Chinese counterparts to develop the project proposal, oversee the project implementation, and monitor and evaluate the project.